 Setting the scene

-First let me explain the geography for the benefit of any reader who does not know the UK.
-By far the largest constituent of the United Kingdom in terms of population is the nation of England, with 53 million inhabitants.
+First let me explain the geography, for the benefit of any reader who does not know the UK.
+By far the largest constituent of the United Kingdom in terms of population is the nation of England, with 57 million inhabitants.
+To its west, England shares a common border with the nation of Wales, which has 3 million inhabitants.
 To its north, England shares a common border with the nation of Scotland, which has 5 million inhabitants.
-To its west, England shares a common border with the nation of Wales, which has 3 million inhabitants.
 Across the sea from Scotland to the south‐west is Northern Ireland, with 2 million inhabitants.
 The UK consists of these four parts, and the predominant language in all four is English.
+See Figure 1.

-Scottish English refers to any of the varieties of English that, taken together, characterise the speech of the people of Scotland.
+Scottish English consists of those varieties of English that, taken together, characterise the speech of the people of Scotland.
 Within Scottish English there is of course a lot of variation.
-There is variation by region, by social class, by age and gender, and in places even between Protestant and Catholic.
+There is variation by region, by social class, by age, by gender, and in places even between Protestant and Roman Catholic.
 But the major variation is not primarily by any of these.
 The major variation is along a “bipolar continuum” – a line with two ends – with Scottish Standard English at one end and focused Broad Scots at the other.
 Scottish Standard English or SSE is the formal, prestige, variety of Scottish English: it is the characteristic speech of the professional class in Scotland and the accepted norm in schools.
 It is also by far the easiest variety for outsiders to understand.
-The other end of the continuum, Broad Scots, tends to be informal, varies more by region than SSE does, and is notoriously impenetrable to outsiders.
+The other end of the continuum, Broad Scots, tends to be less formal, varies more by region than SSE does, and is notoriously impenetrable to outsiders.
 Many Scottish speakers are able to code‐switch along the continuum to fit the social situation that they are in or that they want to create.
 This essay is primarily about Scottish English as a whole; where I consider variation within Scottish English, I mainly consider variation along the Broad Scots ↔ SSE continuum.